Differences Between Inventory & Assets: How to Track & Manage Both

 RFID (radio frequency identification) tags provide an ideal solution for both asset tracking and inventory management.
 This wireless system consists of tags that are affixed to the items they’re supposed to track, as well as readers meant to identify these tags.

-The value of RFID in asset tracking is clear: these systems are versatile and reliable, so they can be deployed within security solutions to limit losses for business-critical assets.
-Beyond common concerns such as maintaining manufacturing equipment, RFID tags can be helpful for high-value IT assets, which, if lost, can prove not only expensive, but also disastrous from a security standpoint.
+The value of RFID in asset tracking is clear: these systems are versatile, customizable and reliable, so they can be deployed within security solutions to limit losses for business-critical assets.
+Beyond common concerns such as maintaining manufacturing equipment, RFID tags can be helpful for high-value IT assets, which, if lost, are not only expensive, but also disastrous from a security standpoint.

 While RFID technology is widely recognized as an excellent option for handling inventory, it can also prove valuable as an asset management solution.
 The real-time tracking enabled by RFID tags can improve stocking efficiency or even prevent warehouse theft.

-For global enterprises, RFID may represent the most reliable solution for shipment verification, as manual tracking just won’t cut it given the breakneck speeds maintained by today’s distribution centers.
+For global enterprises, RFID may represent the most reliable solution to automate shipment verification, as manual tracking just won’t cut it given the breakneck speeds maintained by today’s distribution centers.

-The healthcare sector provides yet another illustration of the importance of both inventory management software and the maintenance of physical assets.
+The healthcare sector provides another illustration of the importance of both inventory management software and a fixed asset tracking system.
 Both elements are crucial to patient health and safety.

 Within a healthcare setting, inventory often involves medications, which must be closely tracked for purposes of safety and compliance.
-Assets consist of equipment such as MRI machines and CT scanners.
+Physical assets consist of equipment such as MRI machines and CT scanners.
 An appropriate software solution will take both categories into account while streamlining operations within clinics and hospitals.

 Both assets and inventory are critical to business success, so both require careful tracking and management.
 While these essentials hold noteworthy differences worth addressing, they share the same need for real-time data.

-Separate systems for both types of management can be confusing and time-consuming to implement, so it’s worth your while to enact a solution capable of handling both.
+Separate systems can be confusing and time-consuming to implement, so it’s worth your while to enact a solution capable of handling both.
 Ideally, this will be tailor-made to reflect the unique ways in which inventory moves through your business, as well as the specific goals and concerns that surround your most valuable assets.

 If you’re ready to take on a streamlined solution that accounts for the complications of handling both inventory and assets, look to Peak Technologies for guidance.
 We’re happy to help you select and enact a tracking solution that delivers an ideal combination of efficiency and security.
 Reach out today to discuss your options with our specialists.